Conditional Distribution Learning for Graph Classification: Experiments

-We employed eight benchmark graph datasets from the TUDataset \cite{Morris2020TuData}, including MUTAG, PROTEINS, IMDB-B, IMDB-M, RDT-B, RDT-M5K, COLLA and GITHUB, for evaluation.
-The statistics of these datasets and the parameter settings are given in the supplementary material.
+We employed eight benchmark graph datasets from the TUDataset \cite{Morris2020TuData}, including MUTAG, PROTEINS, IMDB-B, NCI1, RDT-B, RDT-M5K, COLLA and GITHUB, for evaluation.
+The statistics of these datasets and the parameter settings are provided in the supplementary material.
 Following the experimental settings in \cite{Yue2022SSGC}, we evaluated all competing algorithms via 10-fold cross-validation.
 Each dataset was randomly shuffled and evenly divided into 10 parts.
 One part was employed as the test set, another as the validation set, and the remaining parts were used for training.
 The training set contains two types of graphs.
-Three different percentages of the dataset set, 30\%, 50\% and 70\% , are selected from each graph set as labeled training graphs, while the labels of the remaining graphs are unknown during training.
+Three different percentages of the dataset, 30\%, 50\% and 70\%, are selected from each graph set as labeled training graphs, while the labels of the remaining graphs are unknown during training.
 Classification accuracy was employed to evaluate the performance of all competing algorithms.
 We reported the average results and the standard deviations of the classification accuracy.
+A higher average accuracy on graph classification tasks indicates better preservation of the intrinsic semantic information contained in the graph-structured data.
+The source code of CDL is available at https://github.com/chenjie20/SSCDL.